 Cremation and Bone Ritual

-This act is exclusive to the Japanese funeral, and therefore, sharing food directly with hashi between two people is considered a taboo, as it reminds of the funeral ritual.
+This act is exclusive to Japanese funerals, and therefore, sharing food directly with hashi between two people is considered a taboo, as it resembles the funeral ritual.

 Japanese tombs, called haka (墓), are stone monuments that follow a very distinct pattern.
-They usually include:
+They generally include:

 • A space for incense and flowers;

-Some tombstones feature modern innovations, such as stone lanterns, mailboxes for letters from loved ones, and even touch screens that display photos or genealogical information.
+Some tombstones feature modern innovations, such as stone lanterns, mailboxes for letters from loved ones, and even touch screens displaying photos or genealogical information.
 It is common for the names of living family members to be engraved in red, indicating that they are still in this life.

 Modern Cemetery in Japan

-Cemeteries in Japan are smaller compared to those in other countries, reflecting the limited urban space and the high cremation rate.
-Some families choose to maintain household altars (butsudan) or create private graves on their properties.
+Cemeteries in Japan are smaller compared to those in other countries, reflecting the limited urban space and high cremation rate.
+Some families choose to maintain domestic altars (butsudan) or create private tombs on their property.

-To save space and costs, there are also vertical cemeteries and high-tech columbariums, where ashes are stored in urns identified by electronic systems.
-Another growing alternative is ecological burial, with ashes being buried alongside trees that serve as a memorial.
+To save space and costs, there are also vertical cemeteries and high-tech columbariums, where the ashes are stored in urns identified by electronic systems.
+Another growing alternative is eco-burial, with ashes being buried alongside trees that serve as memorials.

 Tombs of Famous People

-Graves of public figures or celebrities often have enhanced security.
-This prevents incidents like ash theft, which, unfortunately, have occurred in the past by obsessive fans or for extortion purposes.
+Tombs of public figures or celebrities often have enhanced security.
+This prevents incidents such as ash theft, which, unfortunately, has occurred in the past due to obsessive fans or for extortion purposes.

 Curious Facts and Innovations in Funerals